 - Sallie Mae Student Loans

 Some lenders provide loans to students with special circumstances:

-- International students* (with U.S. cosigner): Ascent, Citizens, College Ave, Commerce Bank, Discover® Student Loans, Earnest, Nelnet, Sallie Mae Student Loans, SoFi, Union Federal
+- International students* (with U.S. cosigner): Ascent, Citizens, College Ave, Earnest (co-signer may not be required), Nelnet, Sallie Mae Student Loans, SoFi (co-signer may not be required), Union Federal

 - International students* (without U.S. cosigner): MPOWER

-- Half-time students: Citizens , College Ave, Commerce Bank, Custom Choice Loan, Discover® Student Loans, Earnest, ISL Student Lending, Nelnet, Sallie Mae Student Loans, SoFi, Union Federal
+- Half-time students: Citizens , College Ave, Custom Choice Loan, Earnest, ISL Student Lending, Nelnet, Sallie Mae Student Loans, SoFi, Union Federal

-- Less than half-time students: Commerce Bank, College Ave, Nelnet, Sallie Mae Student Loans
+- Less than half-time students: College Ave, Custom Choice Loan, Nelnet, Sallie Mae Student Loans, Union Federal

-- Non-degree-seeking students: Commerce Bank, Sallie Mae Student Loans
+- Non-degree-seeking students: College Ave, Sallie Mae Student Loans

 *Please note that most lenders require students to be residing in the United States at the time of disbursement.
+Lenders may also require an I-20 to apply, so these loans may not be a viable option for new students.
 Be sure to check with individual lenders for their specific policy.